Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Experiment

 \subsection{Ablation Study}

 This subsection examines the impact of the group-aware multimodal aggregation mechanism and the preference-guided distillation strategy on model performance.
 The analysis clarifies their individual contributions and demonstrates how each component enhances overall effectiveness.
-We conduct the evaluation by incorporating our method into PFedRec and reporting HR@50 results across all datasets.
-For results on NDCG@50, see Figure~\ref{fig:ablation_ndcg} in Appendix.
+We evaluate our method by incorporating it into PFedRec and report the HR@50 and NDCG@50 results across all datasets.

-\textbf{Group-aware multimodal aggregation mechanism.} We perform a step-wise ablation study with three key variants: replace preference-based clustering with random grouping to assess grouping quality (\textbf{RandomGroup}); treat all users as one group to examine the need for group differentiation (\textbf{SingleGroup}); and use group-specific aggregation modules instead of a shared one to evaluate the benefit of shared representation learning (\textbf{MultipleAgg}).
-As shown in Figure~\ref{fig:ablation_hr} (a), random grouping notably degrades performance, highlighting the importance of behavior-aware user partitioning.
+\paragraph{Group-aware multimodal aggregation mechanism.} We perform a step-wise ablation study with three key variants: replace preference-based clustering with random grouping to assess grouping quality (\textbf{RandomGroup}); treat all users as one group to examine the need for group differentiation (\textbf{SingleGroup}); and use group-specific aggregation modules instead of a shared one to evaluate the benefit of shared representation learning (\textbf{MultipleAgg}).
+As shown in Figure~\ref{fig:ablation_1}, random grouping notably degrades performance, highlighting the importance of behavior-aware user partitioning.
 Treating all users as a single group also impairs results, as it overlooks individual preferences.
-Furthermore, using multiple aggregation modules reduces performance due to increased complexity and the absence of shared representation learning, compromising generalization and stability.
+Furthermore, using multiple aggregation modules reduces performance due to increased complexity and the absence of shared representation learning, compromising generalization.

-\textbf{Preference-guided distillation strategy.} The preference-enhanced distillation strategy leverages group-level preference representations to improve client training.
-To examine the effect of preference signal utilization, we compare four coefficient scheduling methods for the distillation loss: (1) match the scale of recommendation loss (ScaleAlign), (2) smooth with the previous round’s coefficient (SmoothCoef), (3) progressively increase the coefficient (ProgressiveScale), and (4) our strategy combines (2) and (3) (Ours).
-As shown in Figure~\ref{fig:ablation_hr} (b), our method achieves the best performance by balancing training stability and progressive preference integration.
+\paragraph{Preference-guided distillation strategy.} The preference-guided distillation strategy leverages group-level preference representations to refine client training.
+To examine the effect of preference signal utilization, we compare four scheduling strategies for the coefficient $\lambda$ (as defined in Eq. \ref{eq:ob_overall}) of the distillation loss: (1) match the scale of recommendation loss (\textbf{ScaleAlign}), (2) smooth with the previous round’s coefficient (\textbf{SmoothCoef}), (3) progressively increase the coefficient (\textbf{ProgressiveScale}), and (4) our strategy combines (2) and (3) (\textbf{Ours}).
+As shown in Figure~\ref{fig:ablation_2}, our method achieves the best performance by effectively balancing training stability and the progressive integration of user preferences.